 In a piece called Border Towns, I became obsessed with how one might speak familiar tunes in tongues, using the fragments of lyrics, but reordered.
 Part of Border Towns, Ocean Grove uses songs that were historically performed in and around a Methodist revival camp.
 One proximate source was Bruce Springsteen.
 I noticed at how many Springsteen songs use the word “born”.
 In this piece, people shout bits of that phrase, eyes closed, to passers-by.
 The entire piece involves a ritual process where blankets are laid out, performers are lowered on to them, and as hands are laid on their forehead, each one spontaneously is reborn as the Boss.

-IIf you want a more intricate account of how I create samples together with physical theater, check out BREAKDOWN a long-form piece.
-It helps if you listen simultaneously to this piece, Etude #8 from Ten Transcendental Etudes:
+IIf you want a more intricate account of how I create samples together with physical theater, check out my prose pieces THREE CANONS or BREAKDOWN.
+For Breakdown, It helps if you listen simultaneously to this piece, Etude #8 from Ten Transcendental Etudes: